GaraziLS/React-Apuntes/Apuntes/Portfolio_manager/3-Dropzone.md

 ## Integrating React Dropzone Component into the Portfolio Form

 In the **portfolio-form.js** file, we'll import the Dropzone component, as well as some style sheets specific to it that allow image previews and have some icons.
-To di this we'll go to the node_modules directory and search de Dropzone component.
+To do this we'll go to the node_modules directory and search the Dropzone component.
 Inside of it we'll go to dist > min and search for dropzone.min.css.
 We'll repeat the process for another library (react-dropzone-component).

 ```
 import DropzoneComponent from "react-dropzone-component";